 |19+||please enquire||Current fees: - £9,250 if you are from the UK/Europe* - £14,000 if you are an international student *European Union (EU), EEA (European Economic Area), and Swiss nationals who do not qualify for the EU Settlement Scheme are classed as international, however, you will receive a European student fee scholarship and will pay the home tuition fee rate for the duration of your studies.
 The discounted fee will be reflected in your offer letter.
 A limited number of Teacher Training Subject Specialist support bursaries are available for those studying computing, Math's, SEND, and English, ranging from £12,000 to £26,000.
 Your eligibility for these bursaries will be discussed with you in your interview.
 For more information visit the Get into Teaching website.
 Terms and conditions apply.
 Please note, fees and support are subject to change each academic year.|

-Contact time for the PGCE PCET is eight hours per week in an encouraging and productive learning environment that provides student teachers with the opportunities, time and space to develop their knowledge of theory.
+Contact time for this course is eight hours per week in an encouraging and productive learning environment that provides student teachers with the opportunities, time and space to develop their knowledge of theory.
 You will receive support to help you refine yourteaching practice alongside highly experienced and research-active teachers and educators.

 We use a wide variety of teaching and learning methods, including interactive teaching, lectures, seminars, practical teaching workshops, tutorials, directed learning and group work.